angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 ## Important preparation

 1. Setup IDE to run prettier with key shortcut (usually `CTRL ALT SHIFT P` in Webstorm / `SHIFT ALT F` in VS Code)
-2. Setup IDE expand to level 1, 2, 3, 4, 5 keyboard shortcuts
+2. Setup IDE expand to level 1, 2, 3, 4, 5 keyboard shortcuts (`Settings -> KeyMap -> search "level"`, eg `CTRL ALT SHIFT 1`, `2`, ...)
 3. Setup IDE shortcut to refresh workspace (from disk, useful when CLI creates / changes files in the workspace)
 4. Eslint working in the IDE (may need manual setup and selecting of the `working directory`)
 5. (part of exercise) Pre-configure most commonly used schematics like `component`, `directive`, ...
-6. NPM troubleshooting, try to run `npm i <package-name> --registry https://registry.npmjs.org` in case of issues
+6. NPM troubleshooting, try to run `npm i <package-name> --registry https://registry.npmjs.org` in case package installation fails

 ## TODO 1 - Learn how to use Angular CLI

-1. Run `ng version` to  confirm version of your global Angular CLI (should be 15).
+1. Run `ng version` to confirm the version of your global Angular CLI (should be **19**).
 If not, please update it using `npm i -g @angular/cli@latest`.
-2. Run `ng version` command to see all the available Angular CLI commands
+2. Run `ng help` command to see all the available Angular CLI commands
 3. Try running `ng <some-command> --help` (please use `ng new --help`) as we're not in Angular workspace yet

 ## TODO 2 - Create new Angular workspace

 1. Workspaces are created using `ng new` command, but before we execute it explore available options
-2. Run `ng new exercise-angular-cli` command with options that disable the creation of an initial application `--create-application false`, sets `--style` to `scss` , enables `routing` and sets `prefix` to `my-org` and `--strict` for TypeScript strictness preset (hint: use `ng new --help` to see what are the exact options to achieve this)
+2. Run `ng new exercise-angular-cli` command **with options** that disable the creation of an initial application `--create-application false`, sets `--style` to `scss` , enables `routing` and sets `prefix` to `my-org` and `--strict` for TypeScript strictness preset (hint: use `ng new --help` to see what are the exact options to achieve this)
 3. Once done, explore the generated workspace folder in your console and inspect the generated files in your IDE (eg `cd exercise-angular-cli`)

 ## TODO 3 - Learn how to use Angular schematics

-1. Once in an Angular workspace we can start using Angular schematics to scaffold code instead of writing it manually
+1. Once in an Angular workspace, we can start using Angular schematics to scaffold code instead of writing it manually
 2. Schematics are executed using`ng generate --help` (or `ng g --help`), running this command will give us list of all available schematics (hint: you might need to enable / disable Angular CLI anonymous stats reporting when running a command for the first time in a new workspace)
 3. Similarly, to Angular CLI we can explore schematics option using `ng g <scheamtic-name> --help`